Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Randall says that he's giving a free revolver to Arthur to protect himself with, while subtly implying he expects some kind of "favor" in return.
 When Arthur's gun is discovered during his hospital performance, Randall then tells their boss that Arthur kept trying to buy a gun off of Randall, which serves as the final straw for Arthur's termination.

-- When he and Gary visits Arthur's apartment to express their condolences for Penny's recent death, Randall reveals that the police have been asking everyone at their workplace about the subway clown murders, and Randall has been telling them about Arthur's recent conduct... causing Gary to respond in confusion that he wasn't asked, implying that Randall was throwing Arthur under the bus again, this time for the murders.
+- When he and Gary visit Arthur's apartment to express their condolences for Penny's recent death, Randall reveals that the police have been asking everyone at their workplace about the subway clown murders, and Randall has been telling them about Arthur's recent conduct... causing Gary to respond in a confusion that he wasn't asked, implying that Randall was throwing Arthur under the bus again, this time for the murders and likely actually came over to convince Arthur to surrender himself to the authorities so Randall would be off the hook with the guilt of initially owning a revolver used in a murder mostly projected onto Arthur alone under false pretense of using Gary's reason for the visit.
 Randall's totally right for doing so, since Arthur did kill those three men in the subway, but he has no way of knowing that to be the case.
 This revelation causes Arthur to abruptly kill Randall mid-conversation.

 - Toxic Friend Influence: Gives Arthur a gun supposedly for 'protection' despite not being allowed to have one as a mental patient.